khannashiv/Jenkins-Practice/Project-3/text-analyzer-app/README.md

 ---

-#### 🐳 Docker Setup : Here again we are trying to deploy same application using docker as a containerization paltform.
+#### Method 2 🐳 Docker Setup : Here again we are trying to deploy same application using docker as a containerization paltform.

 1. **Build the Docker Image**
    ```bash